AlephInfinity1/Mathia/readme.md

 - [ ] Create a function to parse string into Polynomial.
 - [ ] Modify polyDivide so that it displays the procedure line-by-line.
 - [ ] Fix the issue with arithmetic operations (9+2-9 returning - as the result.)
+- [ ] Commands def and rcl are functional now, but variables still cannot be used in calc.

 ## Future ideas